-We have streamlined our office operations to a level never before seen in the history of Seneca County EMS.
-Our processes are running extremely efficiently and we have re-organized the entire Seneca County Emergency Services office to best serve the community.
+We have streamlined our office operations to a level never seen in the history of Seneca County EMS.
+Our processes are running extremely efficiently, and we have re-organized the entire Seneca County Emergency Services office to best serve the community.

-Dani Gebauer NREMT-P has developed the processes and learned the VIP system, EMSCharts, HSI Billing interfaces, and many other administrative procedures to make the Emergency Services office run better than it ever has.
+Dani Gebauer NREMT-P has developed the processes and mastered the VIP system, EMSCharts, HSI Billing interfaces, I am Responding, Wireless Emergency Notification System and many other operational and administrative procedures to make the Emergency Services office run better than it ever has.
 She works closely with the auditor's office, the commissioner's office, and many other county offices to alleviate the confusion of the minute details associated with proper documentation, auditing, and processing legal documents quicker than ever thought possible.

-She is a valuable asset to our system, and extremely detail oriented in her approach to problem solving at a practical, professional level.
-She has embraced the position of Emergency Services Administrator, and made it her own.
+She is an asset to our system, and extremely detail oriented in her approach to problem solving at a practical, professional level.
+She has embraced the position of Emergency Services Administrator and made it her own.
 We are very appreciative of her dedication to the county, her community, and the EMS mission.